Let’s go to Disneyland Paris… there’s so many lovely things to do!

 We then headed over to the park, luckily catching the start of Disney’s Christmas Parade, where some of our favourite characters celebrate the festive season on their very own themed float.

-Eager to give the newly updated Star Tours ride a go, we picked up some fast pass tickets.
+Eager to give the newly updated Star Tours ride a go, we picked up some standard FASTPASS tickets.
 These are super useful for allowing you to go off and explore the rest of the park, instead of spending your precious Disney moments queueing.
 The best part?
 They’re completely free!

 Next, we explored the remaining areas we hadn’t yet made our way over to, which included the castle’s shop where Olivia tried on some beautiful Disney princess tiaras.